-The Knox Dementia Friendly Communities Program aims to build awareness, understanding and acceptance of dementia, so that people living with dementia (and their carers) can participate and remain active in the community.
+The Knox Council's Positive and Healthy Ageing team aims to build awareness, understanding and acceptance of dementia, so that people living with dementia (and their carers) can participate and remain active in the community.

-"Persons living with dementia are usually capable of more than we can imagine." -Bob DeMarco
+"People living with dementia are usually capable of more than we can imagine." - Bob DeMarco

 "Those with dementia are still people and they still have stories and they still have character and they're all individuals and they're all unique.
-And they just need to be interacted with on a human level." -Carey Mulligan
+And they just need to be interacted with on a human level." - Carey Mulligan

 "There are only four kinds of people in the world.
 Those who have been caregivers.
 Those who are currently caregivers.
-Those who will be caregivers, and those who will need a caregiver."

-- Rosalyn Carter
+Those who will be caregivers, and those who will need a caregiver." - Rosalyn Carter